kelly0326/Portfolio/README.md

 This project was about finding and presenting data that allows the airline industry to reassure the public that flying is still safe after a set of widely publicized airline crashes.
 Various datasets were provided, and I chose one dataset about airline accidents going back several decades, as well as a supplemental dataset about motor vehicle crashes, to compare the safety records of both modes of transportation.
 The initial part of the project, as shown here, was the EDA I did in Jupyter Notebook.

 6. Predicting Stock Performance of American Airlines Based on Economic Indicators and Vendors Stock Prices (DSC 680: Ongoing project)

+This project was about finding a way to predict short-term stock price changes in American Airlines stock by using other airline stock prices and/or vendor stock prices, as well as economic indicators and/or resource prices (i.e. fuel).
+It included exploratory data analysis (EDA), data preparation, and model evaluation.
+The linked Jupyter Notebook shows all parts of this project, including the final model evaluation and recommendation.

 8. DSC 680 ongoing project